AkshSandhu01/rock-paper-scissors-game/README.md

-# rock-paper-scissors-game
+# rock-paper-scissors-game.
-A basic rock-paper-scissors Game, Dev token just for fun Open in VS code editor and then open HTML file in live server
+# A basic rock-paper-scissors Game, Dev token just for fun.
+# Open in VS code editor and then open HTML file in live server.
+# Autoplay Feature Enabled.